 Yes: please call the office on 020 8642 1500, leave a message and a member of the team will call you back.
 We are checking the answerphone for messages every 30 minutes between 9am – 5pm Monday to Friday (excluding bank holidays).

 You can also call Tracey (Monday – Friday 9am – 5pm) to report a repair on 020 8661 5891.
 Alternative you can email us at email@example.com for any non-emergency repairs.

 Outside of our regular office hours, please report any emergency repairs by calling 0300 369 0586 or by using your alarm device if you have one.

-We are focussing on ensuring that all emergency and urgent repairs are carried out by our contractors.
-We are recording routine repairs and our contractors are carrying out all the repairs that they can, although there may be some delay in completing non urgent repairs.
+We have been focussing on ensuring that all emergency and urgent repairs are carried out by our contractors and are now starting to complete some of the more routine repairs, focussing on the external repairs.
+We are recording routine repairs and our contractors are carrying out all the repairs that they can, although there may be some delay in completing any non-urgent internal repairs.

 We are continuing to ensure that the regular cleaning and grounds maintenance services continue.
 Acorn, our cleaning contractor is ensuring that areas are thoroughly cleaned and that the communal toilets have enough liquid soap and paper towels each time they visit.